Marc Pfister: Switzerland (2009–2023)

-Philippines (2023–Present)
+Philippines (2023–present)

-In September 2023, Curling Pilipinas, the national curling organization in the Philippines, announced that Pfister would skip the men's Philippines team in their inaugural international curling appearance at the 2023 Pan Continental Curling Championships, B-Division, scheduled to take place in Kelowna, BC, Canada, from October 29 to November 4, 2023.
+In September 2023, Curling Pilipinas, the national curling organization of the Philippines, announced that Pfister would skip the men's Philippines team in their inaugural international curling appearance at the 2023 Pan Continental Curling Championships, B-Division, scheduled to take place in Kelowna, BC, Canada, from October 29 to November 4, 2023.
 Pfister, along his brother Enrico, are able to compete for the Philippines, as their mother is from there.
 In their second season together as a team, the Pfister rink would win the 2024 Pan Continental Curling Championships B-Division, qualifying them to compete in the 2025 Pan Continental Curling Championships A-Division for the upcoming season.
 Pfister would also skip the Philippines at the 2025 Asian Winter Games, where they would go on to win the gold medal, beating South Korea 5–3 in the final.
 This was the first medal of any colour for the Philippines in the history of the Asian Winter Games, and the first gold medal at the Asian Winter Games for any Southeast Asian Country.

 By virtue of their qualification into the A-Division of the Pan Continental Curling Championships, the Philippines team qualified for the 2025 Pre-Olympic Qualification Event.
 At the pre-qualification event, the team went undefeated in the round robin with a 6–0 record, winning the event and qualifying for the 2025 Olympic Qualification Event.
 The team would then represent the Philippines at the 2025 Pan Continental Curling Championships, where they would finish 6th after the round robin, losing the deciding game against South Korea in an extra end and just missing out on a spot at the World Championships.